-Although Jackson et al. (1997) show that deep rooting to depths of 10s of meters is common in the natural environment for some species, it is almost certainly the case that these roots exploit structural pores connected to great depths.
-In their review, Canadell et al. (1996) found some species growing in dry conditions had particularly deep roots.
+Although Jackson et al. (1999) show that deep rooting to depths of 10 s of metres is common in the natural environment for some species, it is almost certainly the case that these roots exploit structural pores connected to great depths.
+In their review, Canadell et al. (1996) found that some species growing in dry conditions had particularly deep roots.
 They noted that a commonly held view was that very deep roots could only be found in sandy soils, a view they contested in their paper pointing out that deep roots had also been reported to penetrate compacted clay.
 Our analysis suggests that in clay soils very deep roots are unlikely to be the results of soil deformation.
-However, shrinkage of clay soils by forces developed during desiccation due to root water uptake may create structure that can be exploited by roots, especially in perennial systems.
+However, shrinkage of clay soils by forces developed during desiccation because of root water uptake may create structure that can be exploited by roots, especially in perennial systems.
 Canadell et al. (1996) comment that penetration of roots into bedrock, which would be the case for roots detected in deep caves, was probably by the exploitation of fissures and cracks.
 With respect to sand, Whalley et al. (1999) found that roots of carrot seedlings were not affected by mechanical impedance in sand culture systems.
 This was almost certainly because the fine carrot roots were small enough to elongate through the sand's pores with ease.
 This is likely to be the mechanism which allows very deep rooting in sands, where Canadell et al. (1996) report roots to a depth of 53 m.
-Contrary to the commonly held view, provided there has not been excessive drying, clay soils offer a lower impedance to root elongation than sands (Gregory, et al. 2007).
+Contrary to the commonly held view, provided there has not been excessive drying, clay soils offer a lower impedance to root elongation than sands (Gregory et al., 2007).
 Indeed Shanahan et al. (2015) showed that water uptake at depth can be greater in clay soils compared to sandy soils.

 It should be noted that in this article our primary interest is in cultivated agricultural soils.
 The interaction between plant roots and soil in natural systems evolves over much longer time scales and is more complex than in agriculture.
 Some of these interactions in natural ecosystems are outlined by Verboom & Pate (2013), who suggest that rooting depths may depend on processes that occur over geological time scales, such as erosion, weathering of minerals as well as the effect of biological system.
-In this case deep rooting is not due simply to soil deformation or pore location, but is the result of complex interactions that occur over long time scales.
+In this case deep rooting is not due simply to soil